smiths/vdisp/INPUT_FILE_FORMAT.md

 - **Comments**: Comments can be placed in input files using the `#` character.
 These work exactly like comments in `Python` or `Julia`.

-- **Whitespace**: Any amount of whitespace can be left between fields, as long as rows appear in same order and ever field is presented in its corresponding row.
+- **Whitespace**: Any amount of whitespace can be left between fields, as long as rows appear in same order and every field is presented in its corresponding row.

 ## Sample Input File